pdgilbert/EgFreeCAD/source/Primitives/ellipse.rst

 Ellipse
 -------

-Part.Sphere produces a face and Part.makeSphere() produces a solid, but there is not yet a Part.makeEllipsoid() to make a solid.
+:py:func:`Part.Sphere` produces a face and :py:func:`Part.makeSphere` produces a solid, but there is not yet a :py:func:`Part.makeEllipsoid` to make a solid.

 An ellipsoid can be produced by revolving an ellipse.
 When the ellipse is not